danaikorre/dsmanufacturing.github.io/index.md

 * exploratory data analysis and
 * the importance of interaction in exploration,
 * techniques for data visualisation (networks, temporal data, geographic data, etc..),
-* storytelling and communication, as well as
+* storytelling and communication.

+This course is **not**
+* about creating dashboards,
+* a [D3](https://d3js.org), [Leaflet](https://leafletjs.com), [GGplot](https://ggplot2.tidyverse.org) or other visualisation library programming course,
+* a Tableau, PowerBI, SAS or other commercial visualisation tool course.

+This course **WILL**
+* help you to develop analytical thinking and engage with your data,
+* teach you how to handle ambiguity in your data,
+* help you to complement your domain expertise with creativity for problem solving,
-* tools for data visualisation (e.g., Tableau, Rawgraphs, D3.js).
+* teach how to assess and match your data needs to tools and functionality for data visualisation (with examples drawn from a variety of tools including Tableau, Rawgraphs, D3.js).

 Contextual knowledge plays a key role in data interpretation and use.
 While this may be harnessed to create more meaningful, insightful visualisations, context may also be exploited to unfairly influence or actively mislead - topics that will be covered during the course.
 We encourage **BYOD---bring and work on your own data project** (we can sign non-disclosure agreements).
 Alternatively, class examples will include open-access data on a variety of topical issues such as [climate change](https://climateknowledgeportal.worldbank.org), [COVID-19](https://github.com/CSSEGISandData/COVID-19) and gender participation (e.g., [the No Ceilings project](http://www.noceilings.org/about) ([github repository](https://github.com/fathominfo/noceilings-data)), and [Scotland's Open Data Catalogues](http://okfnscot.github.io/open-data-scotland).